bor3ham/mireco/README.md

 ## React Interface Philosophy

 - All input props take the form of a singular `value` and `onChange`
-- All components are stateless where possible, following the [Tri-State Value System](#tri-state-values)
+- All components are stateless where practical, following the [Tri-State Value System](#tri-state-values)
 - Input's `onChange` is a function callback with the new `value` as an argument (consumers do no direct reading from dom elements with refs)
-- For the purpose of `onChange` and `value` props:
-  - All date values are in ISO 8601 Date formatted string (`YYYY-MM-DD`)
-  - All datetime values are `utc milliseconds from epoch`.
-Any localisation should be performed in your own wrapper components
-  - All durations are in `milliseconds`
+- The `onChange` callback and `value` prop both use the same `value` format, which is always a primitive or predefined shape of primitives
 - For basic use cases, all inputs are expected to be used by Mireco consumers as flat components - eg. the `Checkbox` component uses a convenience `label="label contents"` prop instead of requiring `<Label><Checkbox/> label contents</Label>`